-A bill making the divorce process for parents of minor children in Maryland easier and quicker has passed the Senate and House and is awaiting Gov. Larry Hogan’s signature.
-The proposed new law would expand a law passed three years ago, allowing parties without minor children the ability to divorce by mutual consent without having to wait the one year period.
+A bill making the divorce process for parents of minor children in Maryland easier and quicker has passed the Senate and House and goes into effect on October 1, 2018.
+The new law would expand a law passed three years ago, allowing parties without minor children the ability to divorce by mutual consent without having to wait the one year period.
 This law would add this option for those with minor children.

-Currently and until Gov. Hogan signs the new law, the two options available to parents of minor children are absolute divorce after a period of separation (or another statutory ground such as proving adultery) or a limited divorce.
+Currently and until the new law goes into effect on October 1, 2018, the two options available to parents of minor children are absolute divorce after a period of separation (or another statutory ground such as proving adultery) or a limited divorce.

 This law is specific to Maryland and divorce laws vary widely from state to state.
 In addition to dictating the speed of your divorce, your residency at the time of divorce can also dictate your rights with regard to your children and property.
 You should consult with a family law attorney to determine which options are available to you and best meet your needs.

 The purpose of a donor agreement is to clearly establish that donor is not the child's legal parent.

 Letters of Administration?
 "Interested Persons"?
 Accounts?
 Learn about the Maryland Probate Process.

 Missteps, such as misclassification of employees and paying workers "salary," can lead to claims.